Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 ### Basic MRML node types

 - **Data nodes** store basic properties of a data set.
 Because the same data set can be displayed in different ways (even within the same application, you may want to show the same data set differently in each view), display properties are not stored in the data node.
 Similarly, the same data set can be stored in various file formats, therefore file storage properties are not stored in a data node.
 Data nodes are typically thin wrappers over VTK objects, such as vtkPolyData, vtkImageData, vtkTable.
-The most important 3D&nbsp;Slicer core data nodes are the following:
+The most important 3D Slicer core data nodes are the following:
   - **Volume** ([vtkMRMLVolume](https://apidocs.slicer.org/main/classvtkMRMLVolumeNode.html) and its subclasses): stores a 3D image.
 Each voxel of a volume may be a scalar (to store images with continuous grayscale values, such as a CT image), label (to store discrete labels, such as a segmentation result), vector (for storing displacement fields or RGB color images), or tensor (MRI diffusion images).
 2D image volumes are represented as single-slice 3D volumes.
 4D volumes are stored in sequence nodes (vtkMRMLSequenceNode).
   - **Model** ([vtkMRMLModelNode](https://apidocs.slicer.org/main/classvtkMRMLModelNode.html)): stores a surface mesh (polygonal elements, points, lines, etc.) or a volumetric mesh (tetrahedral, wedge elements, unstructured grid, etc.).
-  - **Segmentation** ([vtkMRMLSegmentationNode](https://apidocs.slicer.org/main/classvtkMRMLSegmentationNode.html)): complex data node that can store a image segmentation (also known as contouring, labeling).
+  - **Segmentation** ([vtkMRMLSegmentationNode](https://apidocs.slicer.org/main/classvtkMRMLSegmentationNode.html)): complex data node that can store an image segmentation (also known as contouring, labeling).
 It can store multiple representations internally; for example it can store both a binary labelmap image and a closed surface mesh.
   - **Markups** ([vtkMRMLMarkupsNode](https://apidocs.slicer.org/main/classvtkMRMLMarkupsNode.html) and subclasses): stores simple geometrical objects, such as point lists (formerly called "fiducial lists"), lines, angles, curves, planes for annotation and measurements.
   - **Transform** ([vtkMRMLTransformNode](https://apidocs.slicer.org/main/classvtkMRMLTransformNode.html)): stores a geometrical transformation that can be applied to any [transformable nodes](https://apidocs.slicer.org/main/classvtkMRMLTransformableNode.html).
 A transformation can contain any number of linear or non-linear (warping) transforms chained together.
 In general, it is recommended to use vtkMRMLTransformNode.
 Child types (vtkMRMLLinearTransformNode, vtkMRMLBSplineTransformNode, vtkMRMLGridTransformNode) are kept for backward compatibility and to allow filtering for specific transformation types in user interface widgets.
   - **Text** ([vtkMRMLTextNode](https://apidocs.slicer.org/main/classvtkMRMLTextNode.html)): stores text data, such as configuration files, descriptive text, etc.
   - **Table** ([vtkMRMLTableNode](https://apidocs.slicer.org/main/classvtkMRMLTableNode.html)): stores tabular data (multiple scalar or vector arrays), used mainly for showing quantitative results in tables and plots
 - **Display nodes** ([vtkMRMLDisplayNode](https://apidocs.slicer.org/main/classvtkMRMLDisplayNode.html) and its subclasses) specify properties for displaying data nodes.
 For example, a model node's color is stored in a display node associated with a model node.
   - Multiple display nodes may be added for a single data node, each specifying different display properties and view nodes.
-Built-in 3D&nbsp;Slicer modules typically show and allow editing of only the *first* display node associated with a data node.
+Built-in 3D Slicer modules typically show and allow editing of only the *first* display node associated with a data node.
   - If a display node specifies a list of view nodes then the associated data node is displayed in only those views.
   - Display nodes may refer to *color nodes* to specify a list of colors or color look-up-tables.
   - When a data node is created, a default display node can be added by calling its `CreateDefaultDisplayNodes()` method.
-In some cases, 3D&nbsp;Slicer detects if the display and storage node are missing and tries to create default nodes, but developers should not rely on this error-recovery mechanism.
+In some cases, 3D Slicer detects if the display and storage node are missing and tries to create default nodes, but developers should not rely on this error-recovery mechanism.
 - **Storage nodes** ([vtkMRMLStorageNode](https://apidocs.slicer.org/main/classvtkMRMLStorageNode.html) and its subclasses) specify how to store a data node in a file.
 It can store one or more file names, compression options, coordinate system information, etc.
   - A default storage node may be created for a data node by calling its `CreateDefaultStorageNode()` method.
 - **View nodes** ([vtkMRMLAbstractViewNode](https://apidocs.slicer.org/v4.8/classvtkMRMLAbstractViewNode.html) and subclasses) specify view layout and appearance of views, such as background color.
 Additional nodes related to view nodes include: